libdynd/libdynd/README.md

 its first major outside contributor, while he was a research fellow at [Christ Church](http://www.chch.ox.ac.uk/), [University of Oxford](http://www.ox.ac.uk/).
 He initially added early [CUDA](https://developer.nvidia.com/about-cuda) support to the library, but played a gradually increasing role in the design and goals of the project.
-He led the development of DyND from the spring of 2015 onwards, and was funded by Continuum from June 2015 until April 2016.
+He led the development of DyND from the spring of 2015, and was funded by Continuum from June 2015 until April 2016.

 [Ian Henriksen](https://github.com/insertinterestingnamehere) began working on DyND through [Google Summer of Code](https://developers.google.com/open-source/gsoc/) -- under the umbrella of [NumFocus](http://www.numfocus.org/) -- in the summer of 2015.
 He remained active in the project from then onwards.

 DyND is still in an experimental mode, with some mature components and others severely lacking.
-Current focus is on the completion of the [ArrFunc object](docs/arrfuncs.md) to represent array functions and to flesh out a basic set of functionality modeled after [NumPy](http://www.numpy.org/).
 New contributors are welcome, so if you have the patience to collaborate on a maturing code base, and enjoy C++, array-oriented, and numeric programming, DyND might be the the open source project you're looking for.

 Building
 ========